Network Effect

 Why an Arminian theology book?

 I find Calvinism unconvincing, and Arminianism makes sense to me.
 I figured it was time to read a book explaining Arminianism and defending it against Calvinist criticism.
-Olson most particularly points out that Arminians do not start from an a prior assumption of free will.
+Olson most particularly points out that Arminians do not start from an a priori assumption of free will.
 They start from the goodness of God as revealed in Scripture, and libertarian free will is a natural conclusion.
 Yes!
 I've been saying for years that I don't have a problem with the Calvinist idea that God in his sovereignty does not give humans free will to do good if that's how God chose to do it, but that when I look at the Bible I see plainly that God chose to do it differently.
 He chose to give us free will.

 And another thing!
 Arminians generally treat Calvinists with respect and recognize that it's within the bounds of Christian orthodoxy, but Calvinists often don't extend the same courtesy.
 That's a poor witness.
 Arminianism was and is an orthodox Christian theology, and it should be treated as such.